near/nearcore/chain/rosetta-rpc/README.md

 ```

 By default, nearcore is configured to automatically clean old data (performs
-garbage collection [GC]), so querying the data that was observed a few epochs
+garbage collection), so querying the data that was observed a few epochs
 before may return an error saying that the data is missing.
 If you only need
 recent blocks, you don't need this tweak, but if you need access to the
 historical data, consider updating `"archive"` setting in `config.json` to